DBogas/IIC/README.txt

 This is the README file for this project.

+(1st of February 2019, edit)
+ATTENTION:
+The language used in development was java!
+Github says javascript because i generated tousands of json objects, which count as javascript code.

 I aim to study the physical components of the STCP Bus and Tram Network.
 Both Day and Night networks were studied together.